Left-wing politics: Types

-The spectrum of left-wing politics ranges from centre-left to far-left or ultra-left.
+The spectrum of left-wing politics ranges from centre-left to far-left.
 The term centre-left describes a position within the political mainstream that accepts capitalism and a market economy.
-The terms far-left and ultra-left are used for positions that are more radical, more strongly rejecting capitalism and mainstream representative democracy, instead advocating for a socialist society based on economic democracy and direct democracy, representing economic, political and social democracy.
+The term far-left is used for positions that are more radical, strongly rejecting capitalism and mainstream representative democracy, instead advocating for a socialist society based on economic democracy and direct democracy, representing economic, political and social democracy.
 The centre-left includes social democrats, social liberals, progressives and greens.
 Centre-left supporters accept market allocation of resources in a mixed economy with an empowered public sector and a thriving private sector.
 Centre-left policies tend to favour limited state intervention in matters pertaining to the public interest.

 In several countries, the terms far-left and radical left have been associated with many varieties of anarchism, autonomism and communism.
 They have been used to describe groups that advocate anti-capitalism and eco-terrorism.
 In France, a distinction is made between the centre-left and the left represented by the Socialist Party and the French Communist Party and the far-left as represented by anarcho-communists, Maoists and Trotskyists.
 The United States Department of Homeland Security defines "left-wing extremism" as groups that "seek to bring about change through violent revolution, rather than through established political processes".
-Similar to far-right politics, extremist far-left politics have motivated political violence, radicalisation, genocide, terrorism, sabotage and damage to property, the formation of militant organisations, political repression, conspiracism, xenophobia, and nationalism.
+Similar to far-right politics, extreme far-left politics have motivated political violence, radicalisation, genocide, terrorism, sabotage and damage to property, the formation of militant organisations, political repression, conspiracism, xenophobia, and nationalism.